jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 Motion Controllers is a small category of specialized first and third party controllers that are designed to primarily be interactive with motion.

+---

 ## Nintendo Motion Controllers

+---

 ### Wii Remote (Wiimote) & Nunchuck

 <img src="../../wiki_images/controllers/wii-mote.png" width="250"><img src="../../wiki_images/controllers/wii-nunchuck.png" width="250">

 The main input for the Nintendo Wii.

+#### TIP: Dolphin Sync Wiimote Hotkey

+RetorDECK has a built-in hotkey for pressing the Dolphis `Sync Wiimote` button `Alt + W` if you find yourself dissconnected.<br>
+It can also be accessed from some controllers radial menu systems on for example the Steam Deck.

 #### Prerequisites Dolphin: Hardware